 The Bay Area was my home for the first 25 years of my life.
-I earned a Bachelor of Arts in Theater from San Francisco State University.
-After learning to design and draw, drape patterns and build costumes, I became a television newscast director.
-Obviously.
-Then I hopped around the country–mostly chasing a man–and was finally able to use my professional skill to build my own wedding dress.
+I have a Bachelor of Arts in Theater from San Francisco State University.
+After learning to design and draw, drape patterns, and build costumes, I became–a television newscast director, obviously.
+After meeting another director who asked me to marry him, I was finally able to use my costuming skill to build myself a wedding dress.
+The circle of life.

-So what does all this have to do with writing?
-That guy I caught also used to write.
+That guy I married also used to write.
 When he decided to recapture his own lost talent, I told him I wanted to play, too.
-We’ve had so much fun since the autumn of 2016, and have discovered that, while rusty, our storytelling skills are still at least halfway decent.
+We’ve had so much fun since the autumn of 2016 when we started writing vignettes.

 Born in Omaha, moved to Colorado, graduated from Colorado State, started a career in Broadcast Television in Cheyenne that lead to Michigan and Florida; met a California girl along the way and started a family, happy to be home in Denver.
 It’s the well rehearsed bio that I’m finding tiresome just writing out.
 For the sake of everyone’s interest, allow me to elaborate.